Andy Dosty: Career

 In addition to being a presenter and DJ, Dosty has hosted a variety of programs in Ghana and beyond, including the launch of The Taste of Afrika program.

 In 2018, Dosty was appointed to the board of the Ghana DJ awards.
 In 2019 he was named an ambassador of the International Youth Empowerment Foundation's annual youth summit.

 In 2019 Dosty released a single, featuring Kuami Eugene, titled "Love You Die".
 Later that year, he sparked controversy when he sought public opinion on a statement made by Ghanaian dance hall musician, Shatta Wale, on social media.
 Dosty later took the credit for helping make Wale a successful artist in Ghana.
 Fans of Wale claimed Dosty had twisted the facts.

-In 2021, Dosty sacked the up-and-coming performer Okese 1 for reporting late at his studio and behaving rudely.
+In 2021, Dosty had removed performer Okese 1 for reporting late at his studio and behaving rudely.

-He co-hosted the Guinness Ghana DJ Awards 2024 with TV star Roselyn Felli which was another incredible ceremony celebrating Disc Jockeying excellence in entertainment.
+He co-hosted the Guinness Ghana DJ Awards 2024 with TV personality Roselyn Felli.